Many or all companies we feature compensate us. Compensation and editorial

 • LightStream, which offers loans with rates as low as 7.49%

-• SoFi, which offers loans with rates as low as 8.99%
+• SoFi, which offers loans with fixed rate APRs as low as 8.99% with all discounts applied

 Bear in mind: Just because a lender advertises a low starting APR doesn’t mean you’ll get approved at that rate.
 Several factors, especially your credit score, affect the annual percentage rate (APR) you’re offered.